xdshang/VidVRD-helper/README.md

 [ImageNet-VidVRD dataset](https://xdshang.github.io/docs/imagenet-vidvrd.html)
 and [VidOR dataset](https://xdshang.github.io/docs/vidor.html).
 It also contains scripts for evaluating several relevant tasks, i.e.
-*video object detection* and *visual relation detection*.
+*video object detection* and *video relation detection*.

 Please note that the enclosed *baseline* does not serve as general baseline for those tasks.
-You can ignore it if you are not working with the VidVRD dataset.
+You can ignore it if you are not working with ImageNet-VidVRD dataset.

 Please cite the following papers if the datasets help your research:
 ```